1155124617/CSCI3100/README.md

 In the game interface, we have realized the operation logic of the game, mainly completed the front-end part of the user interaction, the back-end part of the game data saving function needs to be added.
 In the user chat interface, users can post their own comments and comment on others' comments...

 ### Language & Tools
-Front-end: HTML5 CSS3 Bootstrap JavaScript jquery Ajax
+* Front-end: HTML5 CSS3 Bootstrap JavaScript jquery Ajax
-Bak-end: NodeJS Express MySQL
+* Back-end: NodeJS Express MySQL

 ## Getting Started